 On Pivotal Tracker, your tasks are called ‘stories’ and they’re estimated in points, not in hours.
 The system will guide you through the process from when you start a story to when you finish it and deliver it.
 You can even deliver it to the customer and allow them to either accept or reject a story there and then through the software.

 These features alone make it an interesting choice, especially if your company is able to adapt to the Pivotal Labs methodology.
-It also includes all of the features that you’d expect from any piece of project planning software, but there are plenty of extras that are unique to Pivotal Tracker and unavailable anywhere else.
+It also includes all of the features that you’d expect from any piece of project planning software.
+Still, there are plenty of extras that are unique to Pivotal Tracker and unavailable anywhere else.

-There are two main functions that Pivotal Tracker offers that we swear by and which turns it into the useful tool that it is.
+There are two main functions that Pivotal Tracker offers that we swear by and which turn it into the useful tool it is.
 Let’s take a quick look at them both and see how they can help.

-Think of this as like having a speedometer for your business that can monitor its speed and its trajectory.
-If your business was a person, Pivotal Tracker’s velocity tool would be like a Fitbit.
+Please think of this as having a speedometer for your business that can monitor its speed and its trajectory.
+If your business were a person, Pivotal Tracker’s velocity tool would be like a Fitbit.

 You’ll quite frankly be amazed by how much information is there for the taking, and it’s worth placing a particular focus on how quickly your team is completing stories.
 Instead of miles and kilometers per hour, your virtual speedometer will measure the number of points completed per iteration.

-The good thing about this is that the software provides a running total of the number of accepted stories, and the backlog is broken up into estimated iterations based upon current velocity.
-The idea is to give you an idea of when features will be finished, automatically calculating timelines based upon the latest data.
+The good thing about this is that the software provides a running total of the number of accepted stories, and the backlog is broken up into estimated iterations based on current velocity.
+The idea is to give you an idea of when features will be finished, automatically calculating timelines based on the latest data.

 You’re probably asking what this actually means for you and your company?